youryss/youtube-clips/ARCHITECTURE.md

    - Uses `yt-dlp` to download the YouTube video to temporary storage.
    - Normalizes filenames and stores the path on the Job.
-   - Updates Job status to `downloading` and progress via DB + WebSocket.
+   - Updates Job status to `downloading` and progress via DB.

 2. **Transcription service (`transcription_service.py`)**